 As you can see there are different sets of requirements depending on each and every situation.

-Please note: These requirements, while may be the official requirements as of the day my Consignee sent them to me, does not remove the obligation to search and obtain updated information before making any decision to ship goods to the Philippines as *requirements can change without notice*.
+Please note – These requirements, while they may be the official requirements as of the day my Consignee sent them to me, does not remove the obligation to search and obtain updated information before making any decision to ship goods to the Philippines as *requirements can change without notice*.
 Please visit the Philippine Customs website or call them to obtain any updated information that could affect you and your situation.
-In addition, you can always consult with a reputable international shippers to verify any updated information because they deal with the same requirements on a day-to-day basis.
+In addition, you can always consult with a reputable international shipper to verify any updated information because they deal with the same requirements on a day-to-day basis.